 Plumbing License Reciprocity By State

 You’ve already completed the training, exams, and paperwork necessary to work as a plumber.
-But what happens to your license if you need to move your business to a new state?
+But what happens to your plumber license if you need to move your business to a new state?
 Every state’s contractor license requirements are different.
-Sometimes, there are even varying local level requirements for professional and vocational licensing.
+Sometimes, there are even varying local level and state level requirements for professional and vocational licensing.
 Will you need to start from scratch and take your licensing exams again to work in a new state?
-Or will your current license still count?
+Or will your current license still count through reciprocity agreements?

 Do plumbing licenses transfer to other states?

-Not all plumbing licenses transfer to other states, but some states’ requirements are similar enough to support reciprocity agreements.
-This makes it far easier for plumbing contractors to transfer their license across state lines and start bidding jobs.
-Licensed contractors moving to those states will only need to fill out a form to get their license.
+Not all plumbing licenses transfer to other states, but some states' licensing requirements are similar enough to support reciprocity agreements.
+This makes it far easier for plumbing contractors to transfer their license across state lines and start bidding plumbing jobs .
+Licensed contractors moving to those states will only need to fill out a form and pay an application fee to obtain a reciprocal license classification.
 So, instead of time spent studying and taking a new exam, they can focus on their move and jump right into working.

-Even if the state where you’re moving doesn’t have an official reciprocal license agreement, it’s still a good idea to contact the plumbing examiners board.
-Often, you may still be eligible to waive specific fees and exams.
-For example, you may not be able to skip the business law exam, but you might be able to transfer your master plumber license because the board has determined your former license and skill level reflects the same standards that state holds.
+Even if the state where you’re moving doesn’t have an official reciprocal agreement, it’s still a good idea to contact the state's plumbing licensing board.
+In some cases, you may still be eligible to waive specific fees and exams.
+For example, you may not be able to skip the business and law exam, but you might be able to transfer your master plumber license because the board has determined your former license and skill level are substantially equivalent to that state's standards.

 What is plumbing license reciprocity?

-License reciprocity allows plumbers to get a license in another state’s licensing board through an expedited process.
-This is made possible by various states coming to a license reciprocal agreement, essentially stating that they will honor the requirements that plumbing contractors already went through to become a licensed plumber in their home state.
-This can exempt them from specific requirements, like exams.
-This saves plumbing contractors a substantial amount of time, money, and headaches.
+Plumbing license reciprocity allows plumbers to get a license in another state’s licensing board through an expedited process.
+This works when states enter into reciprocity agreements, essentially stating that they will honor the plumber licensing requirements and qualifications that plumbing contractors have already completed in their home state.
+In many cases, this exempts applicants from repeating certain steps like an exam or retaking courses, saving licensed contractors significant time, money, and stress.

-The cost of a reciprocal plumbing license generally costs anywhere from $50-$400 depending on your license type.
-For example, master plumbers and commercial plumbers will generally have to pay more for a master plumber’s license or a commercial plumbing license than a journeyman plumber may need to.
-Additionally, you may need to pay extra for specific certifications if you’re a specialty contractor, such as a specialty residential plumber or a specialty plumbing journeyman.
+The cost of a reciprocal plumbing license generally ranges from $50 to $400, depending on your license type.
+For example, master plumbers and those working as commercial contractors will usually pay more for a master plumber license or a commercial plumbing license than a journeyman plumber would.
+Additionally, you may need to pay extra for specific certifications if you’re a specialty contractor, such as a specialty residential building plumber classification or a specialty journeyman plumber license.

 What Other Requirements Are Needed To Become A Licensed Plumbing Contractor In Another State?